Yancovenant/MAPF/README.md

   - Backend processes frames and detections in batches for better throughput.
 - **Numba JIT:**
   - Backend uses Numba to speed up critical math functions.
+- **Onstart Config:**
+  - Backend for the very first time, will run the test itself to recommend:
+    - The best FPS for your current device;
+    - The best YOLO model (onnx, pt);
+    - The best inference method (threading, multi-processing);
+    - The best maximum number of AUGV that will use YOLO.

 ---